Jusouza/10DChallange_IMC/README.md

 # BMI Calculator

 This project was develop in Android with the programming language Kotlin, has a main functionality to calculate the BMI and show the result on the next screen flow.
-A simple app, only to preactice and start a protfolio.
+A simple app, only to practice and start a protfolio.

 ## 📸: Screenshots